-&lt;sup>11 GEF (2015).
+11 GEF (2015).
 Policy on Public Participation in Projects Funded by the Global Environment Facility (GEF).
 Accessed 21 October 2020, GEF website:

-- b) are more likely to be affected by project impacts or may be more limited than others in their ability to reap the benefits of the project (vulnerable and disadvantaged groups), - c) may have an interest in the project (other stakeholders), which may be due to its location, characteristics, impacts or aspects related to the public interest.
-They may include, for example, regulators, public officials, the private sector, the scientific community, academics, women's organizations, other civil society organizations, and cultural groups.
+- a) are affected or may be affected by the project (parties affected by the project), including parties that are likely to be affected by actual impacts or potential risks to their physical environment, health, safety, cultural practices, well-being or means of subsistence.
+These stakeholders can include individuals or groups, as well as local communities, women's organizations and private producer associations, - b) are more likely to be affected by project impacts or may be more limited than others in their ability to reap the benefits of the project (vulnerable and disadvantaged groups), - c) may have an interest in the project (other stakeholders), which may be due to its location, characteristics, impacts or aspects related to the public interest.
+They may include, for example, regulators, public officials, the private sector, the scientific community, academics, other civil society organizations, and cultural groups.